Idaho’s New Freedom of Conscience LawAdded by Hawley Troxell in News on September 1, 2010

 Although a potentially important protection for Idaho health care professionals and their employers, the new conscience rule is not as broad as one might expect.
 Many questions remain concerning its practical application.
 Health care professionals should proceed with caution before invoking the statute, especially if the provider is unable or refuses to assist the patient in transferring care to another qualified, willing professional consistent with the standard of care or prohibitions against patient abandonment.

-If you have questions about these or other legal issues, please contact a member of our health law team by calling 208.344.6000.
+If you have questions about these or other legal issues, please contact a member of our Health Care Group or call 208.344.6000.